vjelic/pytorch-glog-fork/Installation/ROCm_Installation_Guide_v3.7.md

 RHEL is a subscription-based operating system.
 You must enable the external repositories to install on the devtoolset-7 environment and the dkms support files.

-Note: The following steps do not apply to the CentOS installation.
+**Note**: The following steps do not apply to the CentOS installation.

 1. The subscription for RHEL must be enabled and attached to a pool ID.
 See the Obtaining an RHEL image and license page for instructions on registering your system with the RHEL subscription server and attaching to a pool id.